traderepublic/Cilicon/README.md

 ### Start Virtual Machine

-Cilicon Starts the Virtual Machine and automatically mounts the bundle's `Resources` folder on the Guest OS.
+Cilicon starts the Virtual Machine and automatically mounts the bundle's `Resources` folder on the Guest OS.

 ### Listen for Shutdown
 Cilicon listens for a shutdown of the Guest OS and removes the used image before starting over.